kamushadenes/chloe/docs/discord.md

 1. Invite your bot to a server (try [this page](https://discordapi.com/permissions.html))
 2. Just chat.

-Chloe should automatically detect what you want to do and respond accordingly, including images and voice messages.
-You can also send voice messages, and it will convert them to text and respond accordingly.
+Chloe should automatically detect what you want to do and respond accordingly, including generating images and voice messages.

 ## Commands